hhucn/dbas/docs/components/index.rst

 Components
 ==========

 Comprehensive reference material for every component exposed by `D-BAS`.
+In future D-BAS will be splitted in multiple microservices but at the moment every service is a module on its own.

 .. toctree::
    :maxdepth: 1